Choose Your Own Menu

 and MORE… (Extra options)

-CAZUELA DE HONGOS A LA MEXICANA: Champignons (or a mixture of seasonal mushrooms) sautéed with generous amount of garlic, chile serrano seeds, cilantro and lime.
+CAZUELA DE HONGOS A LA MEXICANA: Champignons (or a mixture of seasonal mushrooms) sautéed with a generous number of garlic, chile serrano seeds, cilantro, and lime.

-POLLO CON CHORIZO Y NOPAL: Chicken served in a sauce of chorizo (sausage), tomatoes, onion, garlic, cilantro, nopales (cactus pad) and chile chipotle.
+POLLO CON CHORIZO Y NOPAL: Chicken served in a sauce cooked with chorizo (sausage), tomatoes, onion, garlic, cilantro, nopales (cactus pad), and chile chipotle.